 What is down syndrome?

-Also known as trisomy 21, down syndrome is a genetic condition which is caused by an extra or partial copy of chromosome 21.
-Chromosomes are threadlike structures which are located within the nucleus of every cell and contain deoxyribonucleic acid (DNA).
+Also known as trisomy 21, down syndrome is a genetic condition that is caused by an extra or partial copy of chromosome 21.
+Chromosomes are threadlike structures that are located within the nucleus of every cell and contain deoxyribonucleic acid (DNA).
 DNA carries genetic instructions for the development, functioning, growth and reproduction.

 Usually, there are two pairs of chromosomes, each parent contributes one chromosome in each pair.
 Trisomy is a genetic disorder in which the organism has three chromosomes instead of two which causes development delays and congenital defects.

 Trisomy often occurs because of errors during meiosis, when gametes (eggs and sperm) are formed.
 The replicated chromosomes are sorted into daughter cells in two steps, called meiosis I and meiosis II.
 Each gamete has one set of chromosomes (during fertilisation, each cell and sperm combine to form 19 pairs of chromosomes).
 If chromosome pairs fail to separate properly during cell division, the gamete may end up with a second copy of chromosomes.

 Cats can, however, have other trisomy disorders, the most well known is Klinefelter syndrome which is characterised by an extra sex chromosome, so instead of the cat being XX or XY, it is XXY or XYY.
 Male cats with an extra X chromosome are usually sterile, with longer limbs and more effeminate than XY (male) cats, however, in most cases, this genetic abnormality won’t be noticed by veterinarians or pet owners.